mrwadson/callback-csv-parser/README.md

 - `first_row_is_header` - the first line is the header
 - `include_header_in_result` - include/exclude the header in the result CSV file (only if `first_row_is_header` is `true`)

-If you're working with multiple files, it's best to create a directory inside in the `data` directory.
+If you're working with multiple files best way to create a directory inside in the `data` directory.
 So your input and result files will be located by example at `data/my-project/input.csv` and `data/my-project/result.csv` files.

 ## Helper class